shivanshr58/Advanced-SQL-Data-Analytics-Project/README.md

 # Advanced-SQL-Data-Analytics-Project
-Welcome to this exercise designed to challenge my skills in advanced SQL analytics.
 In this exercise, I'll be working with a simplified version of an Instagram-like database schema.
 This schema represents the core components of a social media platform where users can post photos, like, comment, follow others, and more.

 As part of my learning journey, I'll be using a range of advanced SQL functions, including window functions, grouping, and subqueries, to perform intricate data analysis tasks on the provided database.
 These functions enable me to extract meaningful insights from complex datasets, enhancing my ability to work with real-world scenarios